Two 'B' Words that are Causing Me Emotional Strain

 We haven't ever really worked on potty training.
 We don't even know if it is a reality because she may not be able to control her bladder.
 But now because of these briefs and my dislike for them, that is something I really want to start working on with her this summer.
 There is a catch though - it's hard to hold her up there on the toilet so we would need to get an adaptive positioning seat that goes over the toilet so that she would have support while sitting up going to the bathroom.

 I think if she was able to do it, she would feel like such a big girl and would be so proud of herself.
-And if not, I will have to accept that fact just get used to the briefs.
+And if not, I will have to accept that fact and get used to the briefs.
 I have hope though because I know of other kids with cp who haven't been potty trained until they were 8 years and older.

 Now, about baclofen.
 This is something we have known for some time that is coming.
 Because of Faith's high tone, it has been recommended that she get a baclofen pump.
 This is no easy decision.
 It is a full-blown surgery and she would be in the hospital for more than a couple of days.
-Her doctors are hoping that with this pump inserted into her body, it would help decrease her tone and help her be more functional.
-It might make it easier for her to walk in her gait trainer and possibly make it easier for her to feed herself.

 The pump itself would be inserted just under her skin near her abdomen.
 It would kind of be like my pacemaker except larger.
 The pump would then administer baclofen to her spine to help relax her muscles.
 It may ease her discomfort and allow her to sleep better at night.

 It all sounds good but scary as well.
 There's the thought of getting the medicine refilled and constantly monitoring her baclofen levels.
 There is also not a lot of trained professionals in this area who deal with these pumps.
-Of course the doctors and therapists are all totally on board but it is hard when it is your own daughter.
+Of course, the doctors and therapists are all totally on board, but it is hard when it is your own daughter.
 What if something goes wrong?
 What if she gets an infection from it?
 What if, what if...

 We do have the opportunity to get a test dose administered so we can see how the baclofen affects her.
 If it seems like it would be a good thing for her, we would then set things up for her surgery.
 With the test dose, they would have to inject it directly into her spine and it would be good for 24 hours.